-The IFDCO Championship Rules as set out in the IFDCO byelaws, Appendix I paragraph 9.4.1 states: The measurement committee will be appointed by the Organizing authority from names to be submitted to the IFDCO Championship Organizing Committee for approval.
+The IFDCO Championship Rules state: The measurement committee will be appointed by the Organizing authority from names to be submitted to the IFDCO Championship Organizing Committee for approval.
 The IFDCO chief measurer shall be President of the measurement committee (Principal Equipment Inspector).